athack-ctf/chall2025-vimprisoned/README.md

 ## Description

-A frustrating, yet average challenge breaking out of a restricted shell (vim-based).
+A frustrating, yet interesting challenge consisting of breaking out of a vim-based restricted shell.

 **IMPORTANT:** This description will **NOT** be shared with participants.